 Credit Risk: The issuer or guarantor of a security owned by the Fund could default on its obligation to pay principal or interest or its credit rating could be downgraded.
-Likewise, a counterparty to a contractual instrument owned by the Fund could default on its obligation.
+Likewise, a counterparty to a derivative or other contractual instrument owned by the Fund could default on its obligation.
+This risk may be higher for below investment-grade securities.